Terms of Service

 • Circumvent or manipulate platform features, security measures, or card restrictions

-• File fraudulent or bad-faith chargebacks or disputes
+• File fraudulent or bad-faith payment disputes

 • Interfere with or disrupt the Service, servers, or networks